Netanyahu hints at expanded war in Gaza but former Israeli military and spy chiefs object

 “I had to go alone to carry my son," she said, tears in her eyes.
 "I collected the remains of my son like the meat of dogs from the streets.”

 Shurafa reported from Deir Al-Balah, Gaza Strip.
-Josef Federman in Jerusalem contributed.
+Associated Press writer Josef Federman in Jerusalem contributed to this report.